intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 specification that is intended to remain unchanged for an extended period of time.
-Indeed, in the face of divergent interpretations of an immutable specification, the only hope for an implementation to remain interoperable is to be tolerant of differences in interpretation and occasional outright implementation errors.
+Indeed, in the face of divergent interpretations of an immutable specification, the only hope for an implementation to remain interoperable is to be tolerant of differences in interpretation and an occasional outright implementation error.

 From this perspective, application of Postel's advice to the implementation of a protocol specification that does not change is logical, even necessary.
 But